 3.2.1.
 Bacterial population

 Bacterial population did not differ significantly among the rice crop residue management techniques and N levels taken for study.
-However interaction effect showed non significant results (Table 3).
+However, interaction effect showed non significant results (Table 3).

 With respect to rice crop residue management techniques, highest bacterial population was observed with incorporation of residue with rotovator after application of ANGRAU decomposer (M4) and lowest bacterial population was observed with Burning of residue (M2) which might be due to returning straw to the soil can enhance soil structure, increase organic matter content, and provide a healthy habitat for microorganism development and reproduction, as well as sufficient carbon and nitrogen supplies and energy, resulting in an increase in the species, quantity, and activity of soil microorganisms as reported by Tilak (2004), Kalpana (2016) and Shukla et al. (2020).